lightster/hub/_core-values/simple.md

 ---
 title: Simple
-description: Keep it easy to setup and navigate the company hub
+description: Keep it easy to setup and navigate the organization hub
 sort_order: 1
 ---